liddiard/harmontown-search/transcripts/README.md

 # Transcription tools

+## Prerequisites

-**Prerequisite** to using the scripts in this directory is downloading the episodes by following the instructions in the [Episode tools readme](/episodes/README.md).
+To make use of the scripts in this directory, you first need to download the podcast episodes by following the instructions in the [Episode tools readme](/episodes/README.md).
+Additionally, you should have:

+- Python 3.9+ installed
+- Packages listed in `requirements.txt` installed

 ## Transcribe episodes